RediSearch/RediSearch/docs/docs/query/vector-search.md

 2. **Additional step**: The `=>` arrow means that the range query is followed by evaluating additional parameters.
 3. **Range query parameters**: Parameters such as `$YIELD_DISTANCE_AS`, whereby a full set of parameters can be found in the [vectors reference documentation](/docs/interact/search-and-query/advanced-concepts/vectors/).
 4. **Vector binary data**: You need to use `PARAMS` to pass the binary representation of the vector over.
-5. **Dialect**: Vector similarity search has been available since version two of the query dialect.
+5. **Dialect**: Vector search has been available since version two of the query dialect.

 {{% alert title="Note" color="warning" %}}